supathdhitalGEO/Weather-Forecasting/README.md

 Till now we have got an accuracy of 60% for the precipitation pattern to forecast precipitation value and 86% for the temperature data.

+# Weather Portal
+All the predictions and the precipitaion trends are overviewed through the web application where we will show the prediction value of all stations with the last certain days graph trend.